 From troubleshooting major incidents and fulfilling student requests, to managing IT assets in remote campuses and implementing major changes in IT infrastructure, ServiceDesk Plus has your IT help desk covered on all fronts.

-How ServiceDesk Plus' ITIL-compliant capabilities help institutions streamline their ITSM processes:
+How best practice ITSM capabilities in ServiceDesk Plus help institutions streamline their ITSM processes:

 Build a one-stop shop for all campus-wide services